-Since concurrent execution of threads are typically interleaved, the order of execution can be very important.
-Examination of the source code will be misleading since compilers or runtime systems may reorder statements to optimize performance within each thread, but this reordering could affect the resulting execution order leading to different results than expected.
+Since concurrent execution of threads is more common now with multicore processors, the order of execution can be very important.
+Examination of the source code will be misleading since compilers or firmware/hardware often reorder statements to optimize performance within each thread, but this reordering could affect the resulting execution order leading to different results than expected.
 In addition, the sequencing of events between thread executions is unpredictable unless synchronization takes place between the threads in question. (include the state Note that a call to ThreadIsAlivment in the Java RM clause 17 and look up java.util.concurrency).

 6.61.2 Guidance to language users